-2.2 he George Municipality Spatial Development Framework
+2.2 The Knysna Municipality Spatial Development Framework

-The George Spatial Development Framework (GSDF) states that the impact of developments on visual landscapes and corridors must be minimized.
+The Knysna Spatial Development Framework (KSDF) states that the impact of developments on visual landscapes and corridors must be minimized.

-The GSDF recognizes the following:
+The KSDF recognizes the following:

-- Valuable view corridors, undeveloped ridgelines, cultural landscape assets and existing vistas should not be compromised by any development proposal or cumulative impact of development proposals.
-The proportion of urban development up the slope of a prominent hill or mountain should not degrade its aesthetics/visual value. - Developments higher than the 280m contour line or on slopes steeper than 1:4 must be prevented. - Scenic routes provide public access to the enjoyment of the landscapes located in the municipal area.
+- Valuable view corridors and vistas, undeveloped ridge lines and cultural landscapes should not be compromised by development or the cumulative impact of development that detracts from the public experience of viewing these assets. - Development should not be located on prominent ridgelines or promontories. - The proportion of urban development up the slope of a prominent hill or mountain should not degrade its aesthetic / visual value.
+Prevent development higher than the 280m contour line or on slopes steeper than 1:4. - Scenic routes provide public access to the enjoyment of the landscapes located in the municipal area.
 The routes and the land use alongside these routes should be managed in such a way as to not compromise the views offered but to mark and celebrate the landscapes and the origins or nature of their significance.